Tuesday, November 29, 2022

 The bridegroom - Ha Jin

 This is a collection of short stories.
 I’ve always liked the genre and I’ve read quite a few such books in the past, mostly American but also European and Asian - Korean and Japanese to be precise.
-This is the first time I read short stories by a Chinese author (who writes in English though).
+This is the first time that I read short stories written by a Chinese author (who writes in English though).

 The stories are all based in post cultural revolution China.
 The country is developing fast but still recovering from the social and material disasters of the previous decade.